Unboxed-Software/solana-course/content/movie-review-pt1.md

 ## Lib Cont.

-In the previous lesson, the Hello World demo only had one file.
+In the previous lesson, the "Hello, world!" demo program only had one file.
 Now, we’re learning how to split programs up across three separate files.
 Once you start splitting your program up like this you will need to make sure you register all of the files in one central location, we’ll be doing this in lib.rs as well. **You must register every file in your program like this.**

 ```rust
 // This would be inside lib.rs